UglyToad/PdfPig/README.md

 ![Image shows a PDF document in Google Chrome's PDF viewer.
 The text "Hello World!" is visible](https://raw.githubusercontent.com/UglyToad/Pdf/master/documentation/builder-output.png)

 Each font must be registered with the `PdfDocumentBuilder` prior to use enable pages to share the font resources.
 Only Standard 14 fonts and TrueType fonts (.ttf) are supported.

+Document creation supports very limited changes to existing PDF documents.
+However it does not support any of the following:

+- Editing forms
+- Copying or changing annotations, metadata or document structure data
+- Adding or removing text with existing fonts

 ### Advanced Document Extraction
 In this example a more advanced document extraction is performed. `PdfDocumentBuilder` is used to create a copy of the pdf with debug information (bounding boxes and reading order) added.